 Since her departure from Cherry Glazerr in 2018, Ashworth has been busy finishing and releasing her first solo recordings.
 Following the release of two singles, “Callous” and “Not the Time,” her debut full-length SASAMI dropped in March with Domino Recording Co.
 The tracks were written during Ashworth’s free time while on tour with Cherry Glazerr, and the result is a fascinating mix ranging from lyrically-driven songs like “I Was a Window” to the granular synth noise of “Jealousy.”

-She Shreds: Your new record is quite a detour from Cherry Glazerr.
+Your new record is quite a detour from Cherry Glazerr.
 What made you decide to go solo?

 It’s funny because I have this body of work, but I never said, “I’m going solo, I’m making a record.”
 I just wrote these songs while on tour because I needed to.
 You spend so much time traveling and so little time playing music.
 Writing a song can be like drawing, watercoloring, or collaging; it’s a [form of] expression.